Book Bans Threaten Public Education

 Proponents of the bills argue they are protecting children from feeling guilty and from propaganda.

-In truth, what concerns the right is young people learning to ask critical questions about our society, how to organize for social change, and about the power of interracial solidarity.
+In truth, what concerns the right is young people learning to ask critical questions about our society, to organize for social change, and about the power of interracial solidarity.

 In Oklahoma, the state has gone beyond attacking individual teachers to punishing entire school districts.
 Lawmakers’ intent is to stifle discussions about race and justice in every classroom in the state.
 As Jeremy C. Young and Jeffrey Sachs explain in the Tulsa World,